375-351-Great Vocals

 Writer/Composer: Roy Orbison / Joe Melson (1963)

 Linda did many covers of other great songs—this one was among her best!
 With her crystal-clear delivery, her extraordinary sense of blending harmonies, and her beautiful control of at least 3-octaves, she reinvented this Roy Orbison classic and made it her own—it’s hard to imagine anyone else doing this song.
 With her 3rd entry on the list, this time she dominates with a Pop song.
-Her wide repertoire, now having embraced Rock / Pop / Folk / R&B / Jazz, & the American songbook, illustrates how versatile and talented she is as a vocalist.
-Her mezzo /soprano voice is well respected for her range and control…Absolutely Poignant and Flawless!
+Her wide repertoire, now having embraced Rock / Pop / Folk / R&B / Jazz, & the American Songbook, illustrates how versatile and talented she is as a vocalist.
+Other Pop songs she made her own were Somewhere Out There, When will I Be Loved and Adios.
+Her mezzo-soprano voice has always been well respected for her range and control…Absolutely Poignant and Flawless!

 362. YOU’RE STILL THE ONE (1998)